Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Introduction

 The capability to control intrinsic spin polarization and to externally induce spin polarization in altermagnets offers a powerful pathway for device integration in spintronics.
 One promising route is through the Edelstein effect~\cite{edelstein1990spin,PhysRevLett.118.116801,Chakraborty2025,k9p4-tfhd,Salemi2019,Johansson_2024,PhysRevMaterials.5.074407,PhysRevMaterials.6.095001,PhysRevMaterials.6.095001,Salemi2019,golub2025spinorientationelectriccurrent,Hu2025}, where electric fields drive spin polarizations in systems with broken inversion symmetry.
 Such inversion asymmetry, in turn, can be engineered externally, for example by applying gate potentials that induce Rashba spin-orbit coupling~(RSOC)~\cite{yarmohammadi2025anisotropiclighttailoredrkkyinteraction,PhysRevB.110.054427}.
 In this way, altermagnets can be electrically tuned to host spin-polarized states on demand, opening pathways toward low-power spin-charge interconversion, gate-controllable spin currents, and functional components for next-generation spintronic devices.
 Monolayer altermagnets have been shown to exhibit spin polarization when subjected to a perpendicular electric field~\cite{mazin2023inducedmonolayeraltermagnetismmnpsse3}.
 In parallel, theoretical proposals have uncovered a rich variety of current-driven spin responses: relativistic mechanisms at altermagnetic interfaces~\cite{trama2024nonlinearanomalousedelsteinresponse}, nonrelativistic ones across bulk altermagnets~\cite{golub2025spinorientationelectriccurrent}, $p$-wave anti-altermagnets~\cite{hellenes2024pwavemagnets,Jungwirth2025,Chakraborty2025}, and magnets with chiral spin textures~\cite{Hu2025}.

-Although altermagnets offer exciting opportunities for spintronic applications, the impact of lattice dynamics (phonons) on their intrinsic and extrinsic spin polarizations is still largely unexplored.
-Electron-phonon coupling (EPC) can induce quasiparticle renormalization and enable phonon-assisted transport processes in both electronic and magnetic systems~\cite{giustino2016electron,PhysRevB.101.121102,10.1063/5.0140724,D3MH00570D,PhysRevB.110.L060409,PhysRevLett.129.076402,PhysRevLett.99.236802,PhysRevLett.110.046402,PhysRevB.92.085137,PhysRevX.15.021039,Patrick_2014}.
-Very recently, Irosh~\cite{6wxh-p4mc} demonstrated that electron pairing mediated by dispersive phonons in altermagnets can give rise to reentrant superconductivity as a function of temperature.
-Leraand \textit{et al.}~\cite{g4dl-1ff2} further showed that, within the weak EPC regime, the dominant superconducting instability in altermagnets is odd in momentum and even in spin, hosting spin-polarized Cooper pairs.
-In addition, Steward \textit{et al.}~\cite{nlpj-1dt5} reported that coupling the altermagnetic order to lattice vibrations leads to the emergence of a hybridized paramagnon-polaron mode.
-In another study, Hodt \textit{et al.}~\cite{hodt2025phononenhancedopticalspinconductivityspinsplitter} found that electron-phonon scattering processes can strongly enhance the spin conductivity of altermagnets at finite frequencies.
-He \textit{et al.}~\cite{j8bg-xbtp} have also emphasized the pivotal role of electron-phonon scattering in shaping both the efficiency and the directionality of charge-to-spin conversion in altermagnets.
-Nonetheless, despite phonon's ubiquity in electronic systems, the role of slow phonons in shaping the low-energy spin excitations and spin Edelstein effect in Rashba altermagnets has so far received little attention and remains entirely uncharted.
+Although altermagnets offer exciting opportunities for spintronic applications, the impact of lattice vibrations (phonons) on their intrinsic and extrinsic spin polarizations has not yet been fully understood.
+Electron-phonon coupling (EPC) can renormalize quasiparticles and enable phonon-assisted transport in electronic and magnetic systems~\cite{giustino2016electron,PhysRevB.101.121102,10.1063/5.0140724,D3MH00570D,PhysRevB.110.L060409,PhysRevLett.129.076402,PhysRevLett.99.236802,PhysRevLett.110.046402,PhysRevB.92.085137,PhysRevX.15.021039,Patrick_2014}.
+Very recently, Iorsh~\cite{6wxh-p4mc} showed that dispersive phonons can mediate reentrant superconductivity in altermagnets.
+Leraand \textit{et al.}~\cite{g4dl-1ff2} demonstrated that, in the weak EPC regime, the leading superconducting instability is odd in momentum and even in spin, yielding spin-polarized Cooper pairs.
+Steward \textit{et al.}~\cite{nlpj-1dt5} reported hybrid paramagnon-polaron modes arising from coupling between altermagnetic order and phonons.
+Moreover, Hodt \textit{et al.}~\cite{hodt2025phononenhancedopticalspinconductivityspinsplitter} found a strong phonon-induced enhancement of finite-frequency spin conductivity, while He \textit{et al.}~\cite{j8bg-xbtp} highlighted the role of electron-phonon scattering in controlling charge-to-spin conversion.